-280 MOM6-COBALT captures fairly well the main spatial patterns of key environmental parameters (SST, SSS and sea surface nutrients) in the coastal domain (Fig. 2).
-The global SST field simulated by the model reproduces the strong large-scale tropical to polar SST gradients, with a global median bias of -0.2 °C (Fig. 2a-c), and biases at the scale of MARCATS regions ranging

-- and freshwater inputs from precipitation, riverine runoff and ice melt, with lower SSS values in polar regions and along the coasts in Southeast Asia and higher SSS values along the coasts of evaporation basins such as in the Arabian or the Mediterranean Sea (Fig. 2d-f).
-The SSS analysis at the MARCATS scale reveals absolute SSS biases generally less than or close to 1 except for five MARCATS where absolute biases exceed 2.
-These MARCATS are mainly located in marginal seas (the Baltic Sea, M18, the Black Sea, M21 and the Persian Gulf, M29), but also include one polar region (the Canadian - Archipelago, M13) and one tropical region (Tropical West Atlantic, M7, Fig. 3b and Table S1).
-Similar to SSS, largest modeldata discrepancies for nutrients are mostly found in marginal seas (Fig. 3c-e and Table S1).
-For instance, the largest PO4 and SiO4 biases are encountered in the Black Sea (M21, absolute biases of 3 and 75 μmol kg-1, respectively).
-The Peruvian upwelling (M4), the Bay of Bengal (M31) and the N-E Pacific (M1) also present large biases in NO3 and PO4, respectively (e.g., NO3 bias of 8 μmol kg-1 for M4).
-The global median nutrients biases are however much smaller, reaching 0.3, -0.2 and -0.4 μmol kg-1 for nitrate (NO3, Fig. 2i), phosphate (PO4, Fig. 2l) and silicate (SiO4, Fig. 2o), respectively,
+MOM6-COBALT captures the main spatial patterns of key environmental parameters (SST, SSS and sea surface nutrients) fairly well in the coastal domain (Fig. 2).
+The global SST field simulated by the model reproduces the strong large-scale tropical to polar SST gradients, with a global median bias of -0.2 °C (Fig. 2a-c), and biases at the scale of MARCATS regions ranging from 0 °C in the NE Atlantic (M17) to 1.3 °C on the US East Coast (M10, Fig. 3a and Table S1).
+With a global median bias value of 0.2, the model also correctly reproduces the observed SSS patterns that are mainly regulated by evaporation and freshwater inputs from precipitation, riverine runoff and ice melt, with lower SSS values in polar regions and along the coasts of Southeast Asia and higher SSS values along the coasts of evaporation basins such as in the Arabian Sea or the Mediterranean Sea (Fig. 2d-f).
+The SSS analysis at the MARCATS scale reveals absolute SSS biases that are generally less than or close to 1, except for five MARCATS regions where absolute biases exceed 2.
+These MARCATS regions are mainly located in marginal seas (the Baltic Sea, M18; the Black Sea, M21; and the Persian Gulf, M29) but also include one polar region (the Canadian Archipelago, M13) and one tropical region (Tropical West Atlantic, M7; see Fig. 3b and Table S1).
+Similar to SSS, largest the model-data discrepancies for nutrients are mostly found in marginal seas (Fig. 3c-e and Table S1).
+For instance, the largest PO_4 and SiO_4 biases are encountered in the Black Sea (M21, absolute biases of 3 and 75 μmol kg-1, respectively).
+The Peruvian Upwelling Current (M4), the Bay of Bengal (M31) and the NE Pacific (M1) also present large biases in NO3 and PO4 (e.g., NO3 bias of $8 \,\mu\text{mol}\,\text{kg}^{-1}$ for M4).
+However, the global median nutrients biases are much smaller, reaching 0.3, -0.2and $-0.4 \,\mu\text{mol}\,\text{kg}^{-1}$ for nitrate (NO3, Fig. 2i), phosphate (PO4, Fig. 21) and silicate (SiO4, Fig. 20), respectively.